Quick reference guide to configuring IIS

 Windows Server 2012R2

 IIS uses Application Pools to run applications and to make configurations for these applications.
-By using different Application pools, it is ensured that web applications can function separately from each other.
+By using different Application Pools, it is ensured that web applications can function separately from each other.
 It also ensures that they are not in the way of each other if an error arises with one of the web applications due to a crash or memory problems.
-Thinkwise therefore advises that a new pool is made in IIS for each Thinkwise Web GUI.
+Thinkwise therefore advises that a new pool is made in IIS for each Thinkwise Web GUI or Indicium (used by Universal GUI).

 Add Application Pool